NXT TakeOver: The End: Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-The End was scheduled as the 10th NXT TakeOver event and was also called "The End... of the Beginning."
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
+In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
+The End was scheduled as the 10th NXT TakeOver event and was also called "The End... of the Beginning".
 It was held on June 8, 2016.
 The name "The End" stemmed from this being the final TakeOver event to take place at NXT's long-time home of Full Sail University in Winter Park, Florida.

 Storylines

-The card comprised five matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The event comprised five matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On April 21, at a house show in Lowell, Massachusetts, Samoa Joe defeated Finn Bálor to win the NXT Championship.
 On the May 11 episode of NXT, NXT General Manager William Regal scheduled a rematch at TakeOver: The End.
 Throughout various house shows, the duo were unable to refrain from engaging in all out brawls, and on May 17, during a contract signing at WWE Performance Center, the match was made a Steel Cage match.
-This marked the first ever steel cage match in NXT history.
+This marked the first ever Steel Cage match in NXT history.

-At TakeOver: Dallas, American Alpha defeated The Revival to capture the NXT Tag Team Championship.
+At TakeOver: Dallas, American Alpha (Chad Gable and Jason Jordan) defeated The Revival (Dash Wilder and Scott Dawson) to capture the NXT Tag Team Championship.
 On the May 18 episode of NXT, William Regal made the rematch official at TakeOver: The End.

 On the May 18 episode of NXT, Nia Jax defeated former NXT Women's Champion Bayley.
-Following Bayley's loss and her inability to perform at 100%, on the May 25 episode of NXT, Jax defeated Carmella and Alexa Bliss in a Triple Threat #1 contender match, and would face reigning champion, Asuka, at TakeOver: The End.
+Following Bayley's loss and her inability to perform at 100%, on the May 25 episode, Jax defeated Carmella and Alexa Bliss in a triple threat #1 contender match, and would face reigning champion, Asuka, at TakeOver: The End.

-On the May 25 episode of NXT, Austin Aries declared his intention to become the next NXT champion, which prompted a response from Shinsuke Nakamura.
+On the May 25 episode of NXT, Austin Aries declared his intention to become the next NXT Champion, which prompted a response from Shinsuke Nakamura.
 William Regal would then schedule a match between Nakamura and Aries at TakeOver: The End.

 On June 2, William Regal announced that Tye Dillinger would face Andrade Cien Almas at TakeOver: The End.